-Our cash balances as at 30 June 2020 were approximately HK\$18.86 billion.
+Our cash and cash equivalents balance as at 30 June 2021 were approximately HK\$13.37 billion.
 This cash is available for operations, new development activities, enhancements to our operating properties, debt service and retirement, and general corporate purposes.

-As at 30 June 2020, the Group had approximately HK\$186.5 million of available borrowing capacity under the Wynn Macau Credit Facilities.
+As at 30 June 2021, the Group had approximately HK\$2.28 billion of available borrowing capacity under the Wynn Macau Credit Facilities.
 The term loan facility of the Wynn Macau Credit Facilities is repayable in graduating installments of between 2.875% and 4.50% of the principal amount on a quarterly basis commencing 30 September 2020, with a final installment of 75% of the principal amount repayable on 26 June 2022 (or if 26 June 2022 is not a business day, the immediately preceding business day).
-On 3 February 2020, the Group voluntarily prepaid approximately HK\$1.17 billion equivalent of the term loan facility of the Wynn Macau Credit Facilities, and the future contractual amortization payments were reduced on a pro-rata basis.
+The Group voluntarily prepaid approximately HK\$3.20 billion equivalent, excluding contractual amortization payments of HK\$405.0 million equivalent, of the term loan facility of the Wynn Macau Credit Facilities during the six months ended 30 June 2021, and the future contractual amortization payments for a senior unsecured revolving credit facility in an aggregate principal amount of up to US\$1.50 billion (approximately HK\$11.65 billion) with a final maturity four years from inception.
+As at the Latest Practicable Date, the Company expects to enter into the facility during the third quarter of 2021, and to use a portion of the net proceeds from borrowings under the new facility to facilitate the repayment of the outstanding HK\$9.78 billion of borrowings under the existing Wynn Macau Credit Facilities at closing.

-On 17 December 2019, the Company completed the issuance of 5.125% senior notes due 2029 with an aggregate principal amount of US\$1 billion (approximately HK\$7.75 billion).
-The Company expects to use certain amounts from the net proceeds from the WML 2029 Notes to facilitate the repayment of the term loan of the Wynn Macau Credit Facilities over the next two years, subject to business recovery from the effects of COVID-19 Pandemic.
+On 17 December 2019, the Company completed the issuance of 5.125% senior notes due 2029 with an aggregate principal amount of US\$1.00 billion (approximately HK\$7.76 billion).
+The Company expects to use certain amounts from the net proceeds from the WML 2029 Notes to facilitate the repayment of the term loan of the Wynn Macau Credit Facilities, subject to business recovery from the effects of COVID-19 Pandemic.